Key Signatures - An Introduction

 As you can see in the image above, the 12 chromatic scale notes are listed around the circle with their corresponding key signatures.

-• The capital letters show the major key that matches the key signature next to it.
+- The Dark Outer Ring show the major key that matches the key signature next to it.

-• The lowercase letters show the relative minor key.
+- The Light Inner Ring show the relative minor key.

 To understand better, let’s use C Major Scale as an example.
 Looking at the circle, you see that C Major has no sharps or flats, and its relative minor is A minor.